LeetLLM

 How much data is enough?

-Researchers at DeepMind answered this with the Chinchilla scaling laws.
-Under a fixed compute budget, they found that model size and training-token count should grow together.
-A useful rule of thumb for dense decoder-only transformers is about 20 training tokens per parameter[1].
+Hoffmann et al. studied this tradeoff in the Chinchilla scaling laws.
+Under their fixed-compute dense-transformer setup, model size and training-token count grew together.
+A useful planning rule from that study is about 20 training tokens per parameter[1]Reference 1Training Compute-Optimal Large Language Models.https://arxiv.org/abs/2203.15556.

 For a 70B model: